adityachugh02/fetchbot/README.md

 # Project Description
 The Fetchbot interface allows users to connect to and control a Raspberry Pi based robot "Fetchbot", without internet connection.
 The connection between a computer and the robot is established through serial-over-bluetooth.

-Please refer to the last section for code editing.
+Please refer to the last section for interface description & editing.

 ![image](https://user-images.githubusercontent.com/60618118/187421842-e59810de-1c8c-49c3-9af5-bb2beb6852a1.png)